Mr-BlackHat-lab/Custom-NeoVim-Editor/README.md

 ---

 ## 📣 Credits
-Made with ❤️ by [Your Name]
+Made with ❤️ by Prahalad Singh

----

-## 📁 Screenshots Directory
-Create a `screenshots/` folder in your config and add your images for easy sharing!

 ---

 > **Enjoy coding with your beautiful, powerful Neovim!**